ethanshenley/ambience/README.md

 ## What is ACP?

 The Ambient Commerce Protocol is economic infrastructure for autonomous agents.
 Unlike traditional commerce systems designed for human interaction, ACP treats economic activity as **continuous fields** rather than discrete events.

-### Core Philosophy

-**Human Commerce**: Place order → Execute → Done **Agent Commerce**: Emit intent field → Continuous matching → Crystallize settlement
+ We see **Agent Commerce** as an optimization problem for intent matching.
+The faster we can compute an event chain: Emit intent field → Continuous matching → Crystallize settlement, the more commerce can occur.

-Agents don't "shop" - they emit persistent economic fields that automatically intersect with compatible fields, discovering trades through mathematical optimization rather than active search.
+So agents don't really "shop" - they emit persistent economic fields that automatically intersect with compatible fields, discovering trades through mathematical optimization rather than active search.

 ## Quick Start